yetanotherjobboard/reeljobs-public-docs/pages/for-employers.md

 ### One-time payments

-Yu may choose to publish an advert without purchasing a subscription plan.
+You may choose to publish an advert without purchasing a subscription plan.
 In such case, you will be redirected to a checkout page of a one-time payment for Advert Publication for 30 days.

 Upon successful payment, your advert will be published, and will get assigned an expiration date of 30 days since publication.